 Chicken breasts, salsa, and spices.

-- 4 large chicken breasts skinless, boneless, approx. 2 lbs
+- 4 large chicken breasts skinless, boneless, approx. 2 pounds

 - Add the chicken breasts to the pot and dump the salsa and spices on top of the breasts.